Run/Debug Configuration: Behat

 - Install and configure the Behat framework on your computer as described in Testing with Behat.

-- The PHP and Behat plugins are installed and enabled.
+- Make sure the PHP and Behat plugins are installed and enabled.
 The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
-Once enabled, the plugins are available at the IDE level, that is, you can use it in all your IntelliJ IDEA projects.
+Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

 In this area, customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.